samunicode/sameer-s_resume/README.md

 ## Description

 This is a repository that contains my resume as a web developer.
-I built this project to showcase my skills and experience in HTML, CSS, JavaScript and Bootstrap.
+I built this project to showcase my skills and experience in HTML, CSS, JavaScript.
 This project solves the problem of having a boring and plain resume that does not stand out.
 I learned how to use Tailwind components and utilities to create a responsive and attractive resume.
 This project stands out because it is interactive and easy to navigate.

 ## Table of Contents